sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 There are a few issues that I have with my PR.
 I based it off of the earlier PR but many things have changed with the codebase that actually make it harder to implement this feature.
 However, it's super encouraging that this code seems to work without too much fuss.

+### Experiment Results
+Through my experimentation, I found that HTTP/3 can be easily integrated with gRPC in Go, but there are still some areas for improvement, such as the lack of trailer support in quic-go.

 ## Conclusion
 In this post, we've explored the exciting potential of HTTP/3 to supercharge gRPC performance.
 We dove into the key advantages of HTTP/3, such as faster connection establishment, elimination of head-of-line blocking, and mandatory encryption.
 By getting our hands dirty with practical examples in Go, we've seen firsthand how HTTP/3 can be seamlessly integrated into gRPC services using tools like ConnectRPC and Buf.

 While the gRPC ecosystem's full adoption of HTTP/3 is in its early stages, the benefits are clear, and the tools are already available in some libraries and tools.
 As developers, we have the opportunity to push this technology forward and shape the future of high-performance, secure communication.

-{{< image src="cat.png" width="400px" class="center" >}}
+{{< image src="i-should-use-http3.png" width="400px" class="center" >}}

 I encourage you to experiment with HTTP/3 and gRPC in your own projects.
 Explore different implementations, measure the performance gains, and don't be afraid to dive into the code if you run into issues.
 Your active engagement with this evolving technology can directly contribute to the ongoing development of gRPC and HTTP/3.
-While widespread adoption of HTTP/3 for gRPC on the backend is still in its early stages, if you have the flexibility to control both server and client components, or are working with browser-based clients, you might find compelling use cases for it even today.
+Although widespread adoption of HTTP/3 for gRPC on the backend is still in its early stages, if you have the flexibility to control both server and client components, or are working with browser-based clients, you might find compelling use cases for it even today.

 I'd love to hear about your experiences with HTTP/3 and gRPC.
 Have you seen significant performance improvements?
 Or perhaps you've found that QUIC is slower without the kernel-level optimizations that TCP can take advantage of?
 What challenges have you encountered while experimenting with this exciting technology?
-Let's share our experiences and workarounds because even though HTTP/3 is still finding its footing in this context, there's a lot we can learn from each other.
+Let's share our experiences and findings because even though HTTP/3 is still finding its footing in this context, there's a lot we can learn from each other.